Powerlearnproject/se-day1-assignment-Akinkunmi100/README.md

 Deployment
 Maintenance

-Requirements phase has to do with gathering the required user information needed for the software.
+Requirements phase has to do with gathering the required user information for the software.
 Design is about defining the software structure, interfaces, and data models.
-It mostly deal with developing the interface based on the requirement.
+It mostly deals with developing the interface based on the requirement.
 Implementation is where code is written based on the design specifications.
 Testing involves systematically evaluating the software to identify defects.
 Deployment involves making the software available to users.
-Maintenance phase is where the software is updated to fix bugs, improve performance, or adapt to changing requirements.
+The maintenance phase is where the software is updated to fix bugs, improve performance, or adapt to changing requirements.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.